When Is The Fly Fishing Season?

 The Legal Aspect of Fishing Season

-One key thing to understand if you don’t want to have issues with the law is that fishing is heavily regulated by the government.
+One key thing to understand if you don’t want to have issues with the law is that the government heavily regulates fishing.
 No matter where you live, there probably are some restrictions and rules that apply to fishing in your area.
 The rules may be defined:

 - What the minimum/maximum size of the caught fish is allowed to be.

-Governments may impose fishing restrictions on each of the fish species that live in a state’s or country’s waters.
-This is done in order to protect the fish populations from overfishing.
+Governments may impose fishing restrictions on each fish species that live in a state’s or country’s waters to protect fish populations from overfishing.

-So when it comes to fishing, you will have to first consider its legal aspect.
+So, when it comes to fishing, you must first consider its legal aspect.
 Trout, for example, may be allowed to be caught in summer in one state but forbidden in another.

 Aside from that, keep in mind that restrictions may also be placed on fishing techniques based on the season.
-In Texas, for example, on November 1-30, flounder is allowed to be caught only by pole-and-line.
-There probably won’t be similar limits on fly fishing in your area, but you should carefully check just in case.
+In Texas, for example, on November 1-30, flounder can be caught only by pole-and-line.
+There probably won’t be similar limits on fly fishing in your area, but you should carefully check, just in case.

-For more specific information, be sure to check the fishing regulations in your area.
-If you are in the US, then pay a visit to your state’s wildlife conservation department (the responsible authority may be named slightly differently in your state) to find out all the necessary info about fishing regulations and seasonal limits, if any.
+For more specific information, check the fishing regulations in your area.
+If you are in the US, visit your state’s wildlife conservation department (the responsible authority may be named slightly differently in your state) to find out all the necessary information about fishing regulations and seasonal limits, if any.

 When Is The Best Time To Fly Fish?

-After you find out about the legal restrictions in your area, you may want to pick the optimal time for fly fishing.
-While you don’t have a choice when it comes to legally enforced fishing seasons, you may choose the best time for fishing within the allowed time frames.
+After you learn about your area’s legal restrictions, you may want to pick the optimal time for fly fishing.
+While you don’t have a choice regarding legally enforced fishing seasons, you may choose the best time for fishing within the allowed time frames.

-The idea here is that you should pick a time when the targeted fish species is the most active.
-Needless to say, each fish species is going to be different in this regard.
+The idea is to pick when the targeted fish species is the most active.
+Each fish species is going to be different in this regard.

-There are several fish species that are very popular with fly anglers.
-Trout, grayling, and salmon are by far the most popular species for fly fishing, but other species like the ones listed above are also quite commonly caught with this fishing method.
+Several fish species are very popular with fly anglers.
+Trout, grayling, and salmon are the most popular species for fly fishing, but other species like the ones listed above are also quite commonly caught with this fishing method.
 In fact, with modern reels and rods, you can even catch larger predatory species, including tuna, marlin, and even smaller sharks.

-With that said, let’s now have a look at the fishing seasons of fish popular with fly fishing.
+With that said, let’s look at the fishing seasons of fish that are popular with fly fishing.

 Trout